The Laurel and Hardy of Leaning Towers

 The Asinelli was originally at least 3m higher; it was probably the champ among such towers, although it’s only the fifth-highest building of old Italy (the tallest was Brunelleschi's dome atop Florence Cathedral, followed by Milan Cathedral, the campanile at Cremona, Siena's Palazzo Pubblico and Venice's Campanile of San Marco).

 Its sidekick, the Torre della Garisenda, sways tipsily to the south, 10ft out of true; the Garisenda contingent failed to prepare a solid foundation and, when they saw their tower pitching precariously, gave up.
-In 1360 it became such a threat to public safety 12 metres were lopped off its top, leaving only a squat 48m (157ft) stump; inscribed on its base you can read what Dante wrote about it in the Inferno (see below).
-Like Pisa’s leaning tower, this one needs a lot of care and attention to keep it from tipping over and squashing a good bit of central Bologna; restoration is currently under way.
+In 1360 it became such a threat to public safety that 12 metres were lopped off its top, leaving only a squat 48m (157ft) stump; inscribed on its base you can read what Dante wrote about it in the Inferno (see below).
+Like Pisa’s leaning tower, this one needs a lot of care and attention to keep it from tipping over and squashing a good bit of central Bologna.

 Between the towers, the statue of San Petronio watched over the old marketplace for centuries—until it was hauled away in the 1870's as an obstacle to traffic.
 The city only recently polished up the saint and put him back on his pedestal.
 In front of the towers, the Palazzo dei Drappieri (1486) is a fine example of the somewhat Florentine, Gothic-windowed style of palaces popular in the days of the Bentivoglio.
 And behind the towers, the fine dome and campanile belong to one of Bologna's more interesting Renaissance churches, SS.
 Bartolomeo e Gaetano.